Sequential Quadratic Optimization for Solving Expectation Equality Constrained Stochastic Optimization Problems: Convergence Properties and Complexity Analysis

 \blemma Suppose Assumptions~\ref{ass.prob}--\ref{ass.estimate} hold.
-If there exists a probability $p\in(0,1]$ that for any $k\in\mathbb{N}$ \bequationn \mathbb{P}[(\bar{G}_k,\bar{C}_k,\bar{J}_k) = (\nabla f(X_k),c(X_k),\nabla c(X_k)^T) | \cF_k] \geq p, \eequationn then case~$(ii)$ of~\eqref{eq.poor_merit_parameters_asymptotic} at most happens with probability zero. \elemma \bproof From the lemma statement and Lemma~\ref{lem.merit_parameter}, we know that for any $k\in\mathbb{N}$, \bequation \mathbb{P}[\bar\cT_k > \cT_k^{\trial} | \cF_k] = 1 - \mathbb{P}[\bar\cT_k \leq \cT_k^{\trial} | \cF_k] \leq 1 - \mathbb{P}[\bar\cT_k^{\trial} = \cT_k^{\trial} | \cF_k] \leq 1 - p. \eequation Note that case~$(ii)$ of~\eqref{eq.poor_merit_parameters_asymptotic} can only happen when the event $\bar\cT_k > \cT_k^{\trial}$ shows up for infinite iterations $k\in\cK_{\bar\tau,big}$, which can only happen with probability zero; see~\eqref{eq.low_prob_event}. \eproof
+If there exists a probability $p\in(0,1]$ that for any $k\in\mathbb{N}$ \bequationn \mathbb{P}[(\bar{G}_k,\bar{C}_k,\bar{J}_k) = (\nabla f(X_k),c(X_k),\nabla c(X_k)^T) | \cG_k] \geq p, \eequationn then case~$(ii)$ of~\eqref{eq.poor_merit_parameters_asymptotic} at most happens with probability zero. \elemma \bproof From the lemma statement and Lemma~\ref{lem.merit_parameter}, we know that for any $k\in\mathbb{N}$, \bequation \mathbb{P}[\bar\cT_k > \cT_k^{\trial} | \cG_k] = 1 - \mathbb{P}[\bar\cT_k \leq \cT_k^{\trial} | \cG_k] \leq 1 - \mathbb{P}[\bar\cT_k^{\trial} = \cT_k^{\trial} | \cG_k] \leq 1 - p. \eequation Note that case~$(ii)$ of~\eqref{eq.poor_merit_parameters_asymptotic} can only happen when the event $\bar\cT_k > \cT_k^{\trial}$ shows up for infinite iterations $k\in\cK_{\bar\tau,big}$, which can only happen with probability zero; see~\eqref{eq.low_prob_event}. \eproof

 We note that in addition to Assumptions~\ref{ass.prob}--\ref{ass.estimate}, Lemma~\ref{lem.tau_zero_asymptotic} requires $\{\bar{G}_k\}$ and $\{\bar{C}_k\}$ being uniformly bounded, which is not a restrictive condition because when random vector $\omega$ (see~\eqref{eq.prob}) has finite support it is implied by the condition that all objective and constraint component functions as well as their associated derivatives are bounded.
 Similarly, Lemma~\ref{lem.tau_large_asymptotic} also applies when \(\omega\) has finite support, because each singleton in the support is an atom.
-Additionally, we show that (i) in~\eqref{eq.poor_merit_parameters_asymptotic} occurs with low probability if the variance sequence \(\left\{\sqrt{\rho^g_k} + \sqrt{\rho^j_k} + \sqrt{\rho^c_k}\right\}\) is bounded by \(\mathcal{O}(1/\sqrt{\kmax})\) in Lemma~\ref{lem:tau-nonasymptotic-bdd-away-from-zero} and with zero probability if the variance sequence \(\{\rho^g_k + \rho^j_k + \rho^c_k\}\) is summable in Lemma~\ref{lem.tau_zero_wpzero}.
+Additionally, we show that case $(i)$ of~\eqref{eq.poor_merit_parameters_asymptotic} occurs with low probability if the variance sequence \(\left\{\sqrt{\rho^g_k} + \sqrt{\rho^j_k} + \sqrt{\rho^c_k}\right\}\) is bounded by \(\mathcal{O}(1/\sqrt{\kmax})\) (see Lemma~\ref{lem:tau-nonasymptotic-bdd-away-from-zero}) and with zero probability if the variance sequence \(\{\rho^g_k + \rho^j_k + \rho^c_k\}\) is summable (see Lemma~\ref{lem.tau_zero_wpzero}).
 The main motivation behind these two results is that \(1/\bar{\cT}_k^\trial\) is finite with high probability, which is formalized in the following lemma.

 \blemma Suppose that Assumptions~\ref{ass.prob}--\ref{ass.estimate} hold and that Assumption~\ref{ass.estimate_asymptotic} holds with the natural filtration $\{\natF_k\}$.
 Then, for any iterate \(k \in \naturals{}\), it holds for any \(\nctwo > \kappa_y\) (see Lemma~\ref{lem.ck-bdd-away}) that \bequationn \Prob \left[ \frac{(1 - \sigma)}{\bar{\cT}_k^{\trial}} \geq \rctwo{cnst:tau-trail-markov} \bigg| \natF_k \right] \leq \frac{\rc{cnst:diminishing-tau-1}}{(\rctwo{cnst:tau-trail-markov} - \kappa_y)^2} \left( \rho^j_k + \rho^g_k + \rho^c_k \right), \eequationn where \(\nc \) is a positive constant that only depends on \((q_{\text{min}}, \omega_2, \omega_3)\) defined in Lemmas~\ref{lem.singular_values} and~\ref{lem.solution_variance}. \elemma